 University and graduate programme application guidance is available from our EducationUSA advising centre.
 You do not need to have applied to a US university before submitting your Fulbright application, but must receive an offer of admissions from the institution(s) nominated in your proposal to receive your Fulbright grant if successful.

 Shortlisted applicants will be invited to a panel interview.
 Interviews will take place from 3-14 February in London, Cardiff, Edinburgh and Belfast.
 The location, date and time will be confirmed in your interview invitation.
-Postgraduate Student Award interviews are in person, and cannot be rescheduled.
+Postgraduate Student Award interviews are in person and cannot be rescheduled.